naxoc/riffrag/README.md

 - **Skill name** (default: `my-project-rag`)
 - **Description** (default: "Query the my-project codebase")

-After creation, use it in Claude Code:
+After creation, restart Claude Code if you have it running, and then use it in Claude Code:
 ```
 @my-project-rag How does authentication work?
 @my-project-rag Find all API endpoints
 ```

+Or just let Claude Code decide when to query the RAGs.
+It's pretty good at figuring that out itself.

 #### Other Useful Commands
 ```bash